gin66/FastAccelStepper/README.md

 ## Usage for multi-axis applications

 For coordinated movement of two or more axis, the current ramp generation will not provide good results.
 The planning of steps needs to take into consideration max.speed/acceleration of all steppers and eventually the net speed/acceleration of the resulting movement together with its restrictions.
 Nice example of multi-axis forward planning can be found within the [marlin-project](https://github.com/MarlinFirmware/Marlin/tree/2.0.x/Marlin/src/module).
-If this kind of multi-dimensional planning is used, then FastAccelStepper is a good solution to execute the raw commands (without ramp generation).
-Only missing feature for this is a synchronized start of several steppers.
+If this kind of multi-dimensional planning is used, then FastAccelStepper is a good solution to execute the raw commands (without ramp generation) with near-synchronous start of involved steppers.
 With the tick-exact execution of commands, the synchronization will not be lost as long as the command queues are not running out of commands.

 ## TODO